pszemraj/BoulderAreaDetector/README.md

 ## Model Stats - ResNet101 CNN Classifier

-I may do a more detailed writeup of how the model was created, but in short, it uses a resnet101.
+In short, fastai w/ resnet101 trained on labeled dataset with two classes.

 A decent writeup on how to create, train, and save a fastai computer vision model is in [this Medium article](https://medium.com/analytics-vidhya/understanding-fastai-v2-training-with-a-computer-vision-example-part-1-the-resnet-model-dd9270450bb8).
 BoulderAreaDetector uses a decently sized labeled dataset (approx 3000 satellite images, each 256x256 in two classes), but has not had any significant level of hyperparameter optimization yet beyond fast.ai basics.

 ### Model itself